 - Fraud Monitoring and Management

 - TB ATHLETE/INFLUENCER NETWORK

 Today’s Business makes starting and growing your affiliate program a breeze.
-Affiliate marketing can be a great channel, but if done incorrectly it can be a waste of time, money, and counterproductive.
-This is why it is so important to choose an agency who is transparent, experienced and knows what they are doing.
+Affiliate marketing can be a great channel, but if done incorrectly it can be a waste of time, money, and can even be counterproductive.
+This is why it is so important to choose an agency that is transparent, experienced, and knows what they are doing.
 Here’s why you can trust TB:

 - Regular attendees and speakers at industry events including Affiliate Summit, Search Marketing Expo, Social Media Marketing World